 \subsubsection{Pathways}

 We first consider parameters A1 and A2 in Table~\ref{table:params}, which have $\text{Pe}\approx 6.3,7.1$, close to the onset of MIPS, which occurs between $\text{Pe} = 5$ and $\text{Pe}=6$ for the densities we consider.
-We show the averaged transition pathways and 100 individual trajectories (selected at random from all collected trajectories) in Fig.~\ref{fig:lpec}.
-Some snapshots of the configurations along typical reactive trajectories in Fig.~\ref{fig:A1snaps}.
-For the individual trajectories shown in Fig.~\ref{fig:lpec}(c-f), we note that the branching inherent in FFS means that different trajectories may coincide with each other during the early parts of the transition: these appear as heavier lines in the Figure (we return to this point below). {The FFS estimates of transition rates from slab-to-droplet and droplet-to-slab transitions are $4 \times 10^{-9}$ and $9 \times 10^{-9}$ for parameters A1, and $2 \times 10^{-9}$ and $6 \times 10^{-9}$ for parameters A2.
-The ratio of these rates provides an estimate of the relative probabilities of slab and droplet, showing that for both parameters the droplet state is $2$ to $3$ times more probable.
-For an equilibrium system, the free energy of the droplet increases with respect to the slab upon increasing density, due to surface tension.
-As a result, increasing the density makes the slab state more likely.
-We observe the same trend in the ALG, see Appendix~\ref{app:rate}.
-This is in agreement with the previous result \cite{yao2025interfacial} that this ALG has a positive surface tension in the sense of capillary wave theory. }
+We show the averaged transition pathways and 100 individual trajectories in Fig.~\ref{fig:lpec}.
+These trajectories are not all independent (see Sec.~\ref{sec:convergence-etc}, below) but they illustrate how the transitions happen in practice, and they indicate the width of the distribution that has been averaged in Fig.~\ref{fig:lpec}.(a,b).} Some snapshots of the configurations along typical reactive trajectories in Fig.~\ref{fig:A1snaps}.
+For the individual trajectories shown in Fig.~\ref{fig:lpec}(c-f), we note that the branching inherent in FFS means that different trajectories may coincide with each other during the early parts of the transition: these appear as heavier lines in the Figure (we return to this point below).
+The FFS estimates of transition rates from slab-to-droplet and droplet-to-slab transitions are $3.6 \times 10^{-9}$ and $9.4 \times 10^{-9}$ for parameters A1, and $1.3 \times 10^{-9}$ and $1.3 \times 10^{-9}$ for parameters A2.
+The ratio of these rates provides an estimate of the relative probabilities of slab and droplet: for parameters A1 the slab state is more stable, while for parameters A2 both states are nearly equally stable.

 The droplet-to-slab transition is illustrated in Fig.~\ref{fig:lpec}(c,d) and Fig.~\ref{fig:A1snaps}(a).
 We find that the droplet gradually elongates its shape to leave a narrow channel of vapour; then it connects quickly across the channel, before relaxing to a stable (``straight'') slab geometry.
 The ``fast connections'' appear as the almost-horizontal segments in the individual trajectories shown in Fig.~\ref{fig:lpec}(c,d), showing a sharp changes in $d$ with little change in $s$.
 We show time-ordered snapshots of the system just before and after the connection in Fig.~\ref{fig:A1snaps}(c).
 This is the same mechanism that was for found the $2d$ Ising model \cite{moritz2017interplay}.